-If the unit will sit in storage or idle for long periods of time it is recommended that the following be performed in addition to all component manufacturers recommended maintenance instructions.
+If the unit will sit for idle periods of time it is recommended that the following be performed in addition to all component manufacturers recommended maintenance instructions.

-- If the unit(s) are going to be stored for longer than 3 weeks before being installed, all non-wired electrical components must be brought to a covered area.
-These items include, but not limited to, basin heater(s), heater controls, electronic water level controller(s), and vibration switch(es).
-Once in a covered area, follow component manufacturers recommended storage and maintenance instructions. - The fan/motor/pump bearings need to be turned by hand at least once a month.
-This can be accomplished by tagging and locking out the unit's disconnect, grasping the fan assembly (or removing the pump motor fan guard), and rotating it several turns.
-If motor(s) are to sit longer than 3 months not wired, it must be brought to a covered area and continue to follow motor manufacturers recommended storage and maintenance instructions. - If unit sits longer than a few weeks, run gear reducer (if equipped) for 5 minutes weekly, or check sheaves and bushings for corrosion.
+- The fan/motor/pump bearings need to be turned by hand at least once a month.
+This can be accomplished by tagging and locking out the unit's disconnect, grasping the fan assembly (or removing the pump motor fan guard), and rotating it several turns. - If unit sits longer than a few weeks, run gear reducer (if equipped) for 5 minutes weekly, or check sheaves and bushings for corrosion.
 Scrape and coat with a ≥ 95% zinc-rich compound (ZRC). - If unit sits longer than 3 weeks, completely fill gear reducer with oil.
 Drain to normal level prior to running. - If the unit sits longer than 3 weeks, lubricate the fan shaft bearings and motor adjustment all-thread bolt. - If unit sits longer than one month, insulation test motor windings semi-annually. - If fan motor sits idle for at least 24 hours while the spray pumps are energized distributing water over the coil, motor space heaters (if equipped) should be energized.
 Alternatively, fan motors may be energized for 10 minutes, twice daily, to drive any moisture out of the motor windings. - If coil sits longer than one month, nitrogen charge the coil. - Energize fan motors space heaters.